Why I Made This

 03 / I TRIED THIS BEFORE

-The Fishbowl isn't my first attempt at making AI conversations something you experience rather than something you type into.
-Before this, I co-founded a company called AndThen with my friend Kevin Pereira.
-We raised money from a16z through their Speedrun program and built a voice-first platform where you could talk to AI characters in real time.
+Last year, I co-founded a company called AndThen with my friends Kevin Pereira & Rex Sorgatz.
+We raised pre-seed from a16z through their Speedrun program and built a voice-first platform where you could talk to AI characters in real time.
 Interactive audio experiences.
 Games, stories, challenges, all driven by conversation.

 The tagline was “Play The Conversation” and the core idea was that talking with AI should feel like entertainment, not a productivity tool.
 We built a whole engine for it.
 Multiple AI agents with distinct personalities, goals, and storylines, and you're in the middle of it controlling the experience with your voice.
 Think of it like a podcast you can talk back to.